Museums Advocacy Day

 Talking Points

 Have an opportunity to talk to others about the importance of the museum field?
-Use these quick facts and talking points and these social media graphics to communicate the positive impact museums have on the U.S. and the impacts the pandemic has had on them.
+Use the below resources to communicate the positive impact museums have on the U.S. and the impacts the pandemic has had on them.

 Graphics